rishabhio/aayega/README.md

     // Initialize promise structure as per the spec
     // Please read the inline comments in the code itself for better understanding.
 ```

+### write the Aayega class with all the basic attributes and methods